FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features/user-context.rst

 Configuration
 -------------

-First configure your caching proxy and application as described in the `:doc:/reference/configuration/user-context` chapter.
+First :doc:`configure your caching proxy and application </reference/configuration/user-context>`.
 Then you can enable the subscriber with the default settings:

 .. code-block:: yaml